course-kit/guides/getting-started.md

 </template>
 ```

 We've now seen how the lesson page should look when the user is *unauthenticated*.
-Before we see how it looks when the user is authenticated, let's see how **enrolment** works.
+Before we see how it looks when the user is authenticated, let's see how **enrollment** works.

-## Enrolment flow
+## Enrollment flow

-For a student to be able to see your course's content you'll need to enrol them.
+For a student to be able to see your course's content you'll need to enroll them.
 This involves multiple steps which we'll cover below.
 But first, a high-level overview:

 1. Student purchases course
 2. Webhook from ecommerce platform informs CourseKit of new student